CarlosMarquezAcosta/deimos/README.md

 # Deimos

+### Version 0.02

 A basic Text Editor built with I wanted to make, it was built with Dear PyGUI.
-    Currently it only: edits, saves and open files
+Currently it only:
+- edits files
+- saves files
+- open files

+All in one executable

-# Requirements
+# Libraries Used

     Python:
-        Libraries:
         dearpygui 2.0.0
         screeninfo

 # TODO